Chart Color Schemes

 Elizabeth Bay's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions in the area were mental health issues affecting 9.5% of residents and asthma impacting 6.8%.
-Notably, 69.8% of residents declared themselves completely clear of medical ailments, compared to Greater Sydney's 74.6%.
-Working-age residents displayed low chronic condition prevalence.
-The area has a higher proportion of seniors aged 65 and over at 22.4% (1,187 people), compared to Greater Sydney's 15.4%.
-Health outcomes among seniors in Elizabeth Bay are particularly strong, aligning with national rankings for the general population.
+The most prevalent medical conditions are mental health issues affecting 9.5% of residents and asthma impacting 6.8%.
+Notably, 69.8% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Working-age residents have low chronic condition prevalence.
+The area has 22.4% of residents aged 65 and over (1,187 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health